Destructive Flattery & Helpful Praise

 Monday, November 13, 2006

+Parents who send their children to group day-care nurseries could be risking their child's mental health and wellbeing.
 A group of childcare and child psychology experts expressed their concerns in a letter to the Daily Telegraph.
 They raise doubts over whether children under three-years-old should ever be looked after by anyone other than close family members, urging for an 'urgent national debate' to be held.

 'Consistent, continuous care by a trusted figure is the key to providing a secure and nurturing environment for very young children.
 Its absence can lead to behavioral difficulties and may even fuel mental illness.
 The experts in the study agree that parents are putting their children in circumstances that 'may not be appropriate to their emotional needs'.